codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 ## Configure pipeline scopes
 Define the account-level scopes for resources, inherited by all pipelines in the account, through full access, read/write access, or CRUD permissions. <!--- For a description of the available scopes, see [API scopes]({{site.baseurl}}/docs/administration/user-self-management/user-settings/#api-scopes). -->

+  {% include image.html
+lightbox="true"
+file="/images/pipeline/pipeline-settings/pipeline-scopes-setting.png"
+url="/images/pipeline/pipeline-settings/pipeline-scopes-setting.png"
+alt="Scopes for pipelines"
+caption="Scopes for pipelines"
+max-width="60%"
+%}

 >**TIP**:
- As a Codefresh administrator, you can override the account-level scopes for a specific pipeline by configuring custom scopes.
+ As a Codefresh administrator, you can override the account-level scopes for a specific pipeline by [configuring custom scopes]({{site.baseurl}}/docs/pipelines/pipelines/#scopes).
 The custom scopes are inherited by all the builds for that pipeline.